 Our first experiment was designed to evaluate the efficacy of CHOMP and its probabilistic variants as a replacement for planning on a variety of everyday household manipulation problems.
-We chose 15 different configurations in a given scene representing various tasks such as picking up an object
+We chose 15 different configurations in a given scene representing various tasks such as picking up an object from the table, placing an object on a shelf, or pulling an item from a cupboard.
+Using these start/goal points we generated 105 planning problem consisting of planning between all pairs of end configurations.
+Figure 6 shows the 15 end configurations (right) and compares the initial trajectory (left)

-&lt;sup>3The last degree of freedom simply rotates the hand in place.
+2The last degree of freedom simply rotates the hand in place.